Gotham Magazine

 View this post on Instagram

-Definitely the underdog on this list, Le Baratin is a more low-key spot to have a very high-key birthday celebration.
+Le Baratin is a more low-key spot to have a very high-key celebratory night.
 Although we don’t typically associate sophisticated French food with dancing on tables, this casual West Village bistro defies all our expectations and then some.
-If you’re not ordering the Steak Frites, any (or all) of the Mussels, and multiple rounds of espresso martinis, then you’re not getting the full Le Baratin experience.
-Oh, and you better embarrass yourself (and everybody around you) with your obnoxious Tiktok dances.
+Can’t-miss dishes?
+The burger, any (or all) of the mussels, and multiple rounds of espresso martinis complete the full Le Baratin experience.
+Be sure to come hungry and ready to dance for an unforgettable night.

 View this post on Instagram